HAW-Process-Automation/Stiction-Analyser/README.md

 [**seeq-stictionanalyser User Guide**](https://github.com/HAW-Process-Automation/Stiction-Analyser/blob/main/DocumentationStictionAnalyser.md)
 provides a more in-depth explanation of the algorithm behind the stiction analysis and how seeq-stictiondetection works.
-Examples of typical types of analyses using **seeq-stictiondetection** can be found in the User Guide.
+Examples of typical types of analyses using **seeq-stictionanalyser** can be found in the User Guide.

 ----